nebuly-ai/nos/docs/en/docs/dynamic-gpu-partitioning/configuration.md

 Moreover, just in the case of MIG partitioning, each specific GPU model allows to create only certain combinations of MIG profiles, which are called MIG geometries, so the GPU partitioner takes this constraint into account when trying to find a new partitioning.
-The available MIG geometries of each GPU model are defined in the field `nos-gpu-partitioner.knownMigGeometries` field of the Helm chart.
+The available MIG geometries of each GPU model are defined in the field `gpuPartitioner.knownMigGeometries` field of the Helm chart.

 ### MIG Partitioning